rajpurkarlab/cheXlocalize/README.md

 <a name="heatmap_to_segm"></a>
 ## Generate segmentations from saliency method heatmaps

-To generate binary segmentations from saliency method heat maps, run:
+To generate binary segmentations from saliency method heatmaps, run:

 ```
 (chexlocalize) > python heatmap_to_segmentation.py --map_dir <map_dir> --output_path <output_path>
 ```

-`<map_dir>` is the directory with pickle files containing the heat maps.
-The script extracts the heat maps from the pickle files.
+`<map_dir>` is the directory with pickle files containing the heatmaps.
+The script extracts the heatmaps from the pickle files.

 If you downloaded the CheXlocalize dataset, then these pickle files are in `/chexlocalize_dataset/gradcam_heatmaps_val/`.
 Each CXR has a pickle file associated with each of the ten pathologies, so that each pickle file contains information for a single CXR and pathology in the following format:

 ```
 {
-# DenseNet121 + Grad-CAM heat map <torch.Tensor> of shape (1, 1, h, w) #TODO: is this right?
+# DenseNet121 + Grad-CAM heatmap <torch.Tensor> of shape (1, 1, h, w) #TODO
 'map': tensor([[[[1.4711e-06, 1.4711e-06, 1.4711e-06,  ..., 5.7636e-06, 5.7636e-06, 5.7636e-06],
            	 [1.4711e-06, 1.4711e-06, 1.4711e-06,  ..., 5.7636e-06, 5.7636e-06, 5.7636e-06],
            	 ...,